Eating in the Hello Kitty Apple Cafe, Seoul, Korea

 🥙 You can book the Seoul Euljiro Night Food Tour here.

-Cash and card: both are accepted in the cafe, so no need to hit the cash machine on your way!
+Both cash and card payments are accepted in the cafe, so no need to hit the cash machine on your way!

 Seoul is famous for its café culture, and its huge array of themed cafes and restaurants.
 And while the boys were more interested in cafes themed around animals and computer games, the Hello Kitty cafe was such a cute highlight for me!
 Highly recommended for Hello Kitty fans!